 Upon both internal and external review of the measure list, Guidehouse will begin the measure characterization process.
-Guidehouse will source consumption, cost and other measure specific data from California specific data sources including but not limited to DEER (as contained in the California eTRM), IOU measure packages, custom measure dispositions, IOU program data, EM&V results, emerging technologies programs, and industrial energy assessments.
+Guidehouse will source consumption, cost and other measure specific data from California specific data sources including but not limited to eTRM, IOU measure packages, custom measure dispositions, IOU program data, EM&V results, emerging technologies programs, and industrial energy assessments.
 Where there is insufficient California data for any measures, Guidehouse will consult other technical reference manuals, as well as its extensive database of potential studies performed in other jurisdictions across North America.
 Error!
-Reference source not found.
-Table 5 shows an example data source hierarchy used in the 2021 Potential and Goals Study.
+Reference source not found. shows an example data source hierarchy used in the 2021 Potential and Goals Study.
 This hierarchy will be updated based on the latest available data.
 Priority of sources may shift based on recency of source and CPUC staff direction.
-The DNV team will support the identification and prioritization of data sources for the measures, using their thorough knowledge of the eTRM, DEER, eTRM, and workpaper OU measure package databases, and other sources of measure data.
+The DNV team will support the identification and prioritization of data sources for the measures, using their thorough knowledge of the eTRM, DEER, IOU measure package databases, and other sources of measure data.